A young boy’s parents are grateful to a police officer who showed up at their home after an unusual 911 call from their 12-year-old son with autism.

 POAC Autism Services has trained more than 67,000 first responders in New Jersey in autism recognition, according to News 12 New Jersey.
-The group says that the training has saved lives.
+The group says the training has saved lives.

 Manzini said they found the bear, named Freddy, and it is back in safe hands.

 “We came as fast as we could,” Manzini said.
 “Ryan was very happy to see me, and I was actually happy to see him happy, and that we had gotten the teddy bear back.”

 Ryan's father, Robert Paul, later thanked the officer for responding, saying he was "gracious and understanding."

 Robert Paul said he’s proud his son knew what to do in an emergency.